slowcities/ADrum/README.md

 ## Why this exists

 A class learning electronic music needs more than one kind of player.
-[4LS](https://slowcities.github.io/4LS/) teaches pitch and timbre; this teaches rhythm and time.
+[4LS](https://slowcities.github.io/4LS/) teaches pitch and timbre; this teaches rhythm and time; [16Max](https://slowcities.github.io/16max/) keeps the clock.
 Together they let a group of students perform as an ensemble rather than taking turns at one instrument.

 The name is the design.
 Every voice is an **A**ttack and a **D**ecay and nothing else — no sustain, because a struck drum does not hold.
 It sounds, and it dies away.
 Once that is on the panel, the rest of the instrument follows from it.